 4.3 Guests will be welcome to attend social functions.

 4.4 Confidentiality shall be maintained at all times.
 No member’s names or addresses shall be divulged without the member’s agreement.
-The membership list will be kept on a computer database and is therefore subject to the requirements of the Data Protection Act.
+The membership list will be kept on a computer database and is therefore subject to the requirements of the General Data Protection Regulations.

-5.1 The affairs of the Association shall be invested in the Executive Committee, elected from the membership, including a Chairperson, Secretary, Treasurer and up to four other members.
+5.1 The affairs of the Association shall be invested in the Executive Committee, elected from the membership, including as a minimum a Chairperson, Secretary, and Treasurer.
 These shall be termed the Officers of the Association and will be elected annually by simple majority vote at the Annual General Meeting.

 5.3 Members may be appointed by a quorum of the Officers to fill unexpected vacancies on the Executive Committee up to the next Annual General Meeting or Extraordinary General Meeting.